This is a text overlay image of the original work Accent Cleveland by Edsel Little on Flickr under cc.

 Apparently when you incorporate the term “yaki” into another Japanese word, then it instantaneously becomes a palatable meal!

-You may have heard about the teppanyaki grill, the yakitori grill and the hibachi grill, but perhaps you haven’t heard of the robata grill before.
+You may have heard about the teppanyaki grill, the yakitori grill, and the hibachi grill, but perhaps you haven’t heard of the robata grill before.

-Best Robata grills to buy right now
+Best Robata grills reviewed

 The robata grill is a charcoal grill used to prepare Japanese food to customers seated around the cooking area and its cooking style is known as robatayaki.